Blendify/blender-bugtracker-canned-responses/responses.md

 - On a different system (with different hardware/drivers).
 - Using a Software OpenGL renderer...
   - On Linux/macOS, Official releases come with `blender-softwaregl`
-  - On MS-Windows: Downloading 'opengl32.dll' from [[ http://download.blender.org/ftp/sergey/softwaregl | download.blender.org/ftp/sergey/softwaregl ]] and copying it so its located in the same directory as 'blender.exe'
+  - On MS-Windows: Download [this dll](http://download.blender.org/ftp/sergey/softwaregl/win64/opengl32.dll) and copying it so its located in the same directory as 'blender.exe' and run Blender normally.

 If this is a driver bug, or we can't link to this to an error in Blender's code, the report may be closed as a driver error, so please help us determine whether this is a bug in Blender or not.